fsprojects/Paket/docs/content/paket_outdated.md

 Options:

-  `--package-file`:  Use the specified packages file instead of `packages.fsx`.
+  `--package-file`:  Use the specified file instead of `Dependencies`.